hrishin/reservation-system/README.md

   - For every booking request system increments the ID by 1, based on which processor system runs ID has finite range
   - In worst case if system run of the numbers for `int` space, then need to manually intervene in the statefile to reset the ID number or need to update the program to support better indexing scheme such as `RowID + random number`

+- Integration tests
+  - Some of the code is redundant for a reason, as tests should be no-brainer and easy to read and interpret
+  - Additional scenarios could be covered such as checking view command, verbose logs